University of Kentucky vs Kentucky State University

 The Financial Comparison

-Ten years after enrollment, University of Kentucky graduates earn a median of $59,025 compared to $36,382 at Kentucky State University.
-The payback period is 9 years at University of Kentucky versus 124.6 years at Kentucky State University.
+Then look at what that buys.
+Ten years after enrollment, University of Kentucky graduates earn a median $59,025 against $36,382 at Kentucky State University.
+The cost earns itself back in 9 years at University of Kentucky and 124.6 years at Kentucky State University.

-Graduates leave University of Kentucky with a median $22,500 in debt versus $25,938 at Kentucky State University.
-The debt-to-earnings ratios are 0.52 and 1.01 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave University of Kentucky owing a median $22,500 versus $25,938 at Kentucky State University.
+Their debt-to-earnings ratios are 0.52 and 1.01 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers